Jay-study-nildana/PhoBlober/docs/howtorun.md

 [<img src="allowblobanonymousaccess1.png">]()

+Note: Check out this [microsoft learn](https://learn.microsoft.com/en-us/training/modules/describe-azure-storage-services/5-exercise-create-storage-blob) link, which is more detailed.

 ## Container Related Actions

 1. Run the project, and create a Container on Azure Portal or using Swagger UI (Recommended)